Click on the links below for answers to many of your most frequently asked questions.

 14. Can I put a bearcat or Willamette logo on T-shirts?

 Students who design shirts or any form of publicity with any University image or name must have the image approved.
-Fill out an imprint request form and send a proof of the artwork to Mike Wright (University Communications).
+Send a proof of the artwork to Mike Wright (University Communications) with an explanation of what you intend to use it for.